ccUnity3d/Brainztorm-docs/manual/localization/index.rst

 ************
 Introduction
 ************
-The Localization module is part of `Brainztorm Core Modules`_.
-It facilitates the internationalization of your game by providing dictionaries for translating its content.
-Basically, the dictionaries are JSON files for each language you want to support.
-These JSON files are composed by key-value pairs where *key* is the attribute to be referenced into your scripts, and the *value* represents the translation in the corresponding language.
+Localization is part of the `Brainztorm Core Modules`_.
+It facilitates the internationalization of a game by providing dictionaries to reference keys and provide their localized content.
+Basically, these dictionaries are JSON files for each language you need to support.
+These JSON files are composed by key-value pairs where a *key* is the attribute referenced in the scripts, and *value* represents the translation in the corresponding language.
 A common dictionary looks like:

 .. code-block:: javascript